If you are looking buy a solar generator, take a look at our list of the best off-grid solar generators on the market today.

-How does a solar generator work?
-The answer to this question is important if you plan on purchasing a portable power source for camping or off-grid situations.
-These devices come in different sizes and power outputs which determine whether they are right for your energy needs.
+How does a solar power generator work?
+Great question if you plan on purchasing as a backup generator, and portable power source for camping or off-grid situations.

-Since this question has been asked a lot recently we had to write a article about this topic.
-Down below we explain what a solar generator is, how they work, and the best aspects to look for in a solar generator.
-We recommend reading all of the below information to get a better understanding of these unique devices.
+Since this question has been asked a lot recently, we had to write a article about it.
+Down below we explain what a solar generator is, how they work, and the what to look for in a solar generator.

 These generators are very passive and are perfect for those who live somewhere where fuel isn’t abundant or easy to access.
 Solar generators can create energy almost anywhere in the world.
 As long there is sun shining they can generate power.

 The process begins with solar panels, which have tons of photovoltaic cells.
 These cells allow photons, or particles of light to knock electrons free, creating a flow of electricity.